-Linc-Cymru Housing Association Limited trading as the Lysaght Institute (“we”, “us”, “our”) complies with all aspects of the UK’s data protection laws, including the Data Protection Act 2018.
+Linc-Cymru Housing Association Limited trading as the Lysaght Institute ("we", "us", "our") complies with all aspects of the data protection laws, including UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations as amended and updated from time to time.

 This Website and Links to Other Websites